Menu

 Q. How long does deer repellent last?

-Q. What’s better, deer repellent or a fence?
+Q. What’s better: deer repellent or fencing?